 Responsibility

-Environmental responsibility at Espoon Asunnot is reflected in our climate goals, energy efficiency, and commitment to the sustainable use of natural resources.
-We are developing our property portfolio with a low-carbon approach, promoting the circular economy, and providing residents with ways to make environmentally conscious choices in their daily lives.
-Our goal is to significantly reduce the greenhouse gas emissions generated by our operations.
+Our environmental responsibility is reflected in our climate targets, energy efficiency, and the sustainable use of natural resources.
+We develop our property portfolio with a low-carbon approach, promote the circular economy, and provide residents with ways to make environmentally responsible choices in their daily lives.

-EcoCompass helps us identify and manage environmental impacts as part of our daily operations.
-Based on it, we have recognized our most significant environmental impacts and set concrete goals and actions—such as improving energy efficiency, enhancing waste sorting, and reducing emissions.
+Ekokompassi helps us identify and manage our environmental impacts as part of our daily operations.
+Based on the system, we have identified our most significant environmental impacts and set concrete targets and measures, such as improving energy efficiency, developing waste sorting, and reducing emissions.

 www.ekokompassi.fi (Briefly in English)

-VAETS supports our long-term efforts to save energy and reduce our climate impact.
+VAETS supports our long-term work in energy conservation and reducing climate impacts.

 Emission-Free Heating and Property electricity